-The example table to the right V3000 V3000 contains BCD data as shown (for demonstration purposes).
-Suppose 3 8 we want to do a table shift right by 3 BCD digits (12 bits).
+The example table to the right contains BCD data as shown (for demonstration purposes).
+Suppose we want to do a table shift right by 3 BCD digits (12 bits).
 Converting to octal, 12 bits is 14 octal.
 Using the Table Shift Right instruction and specifying a shift by octal 14, we have the resulting table shown at the far right.
 Notice that the 2 - 3 - 4sequence has been discarded, and the 0 - 0 - 0 sequence has been shifted in at the bottom.
-5 l 6 0 l 0 assumes the data at V3000 to V3004 already exists as shown above.
-We will use input X0 to trigger the Table Shift Right operation.
-First, we will load the table length (5 words) into the accumulator stack.
-Next, we load the starting address into the accumulator.
-Since V3000 is an octal number, we have to convert it to hex by using the LDA command.
-Finally, we use the Table Shift Right instruction and specify the number of bits to be shifted (12 decimal), which is 14 octal.